Seducing Sofia (Bulgaria)

 In Sofia I got laid more, got paid more, established better friendships and am leaving with more good memories and lessons learned than the previous cities I spent equal time in.
 As opposed to crediting this too Sofia itself (herself?) or some unquantifiable metaphysical influence or self help principle, I know exactly why my time there was so productive in all the dimensions that are important to me.
 I No Fabbed and No Boozed the majority of my time there, I completed 30 Days of No Fap and 90 Days of No Booze. abstaining from these two vices simultaneously really is a synergistic lifehack for productivity and happiness.
 For a man these two habits really are symbiotic; when I’m No Fapping I’m way more motivated to go out, make friends and meet girls but No Fapping for this long requires serious discipline that is all but impossible if you are a even a moderate social drinker.

-At least in Sofia the women, while not as feminist as say German women, are modern European women;
+At least in Sofia the women, while not nearly as feminist as say German women, are modern European women;

 - They speak English well.